 It’s important to remember that personalisation is essential.
 Understanding your subscribers in more detail and segmenting them accordingly allows you to deliver more relevant brand campaigns, leading to higher chances of booking conversions.

 Customise and send emails that relate directly to your guests’ needs and preferences.
 In particular, be mindful of which time zone they’re in and send emails when they’re most likely to be receptive.
 While Experian research shows that emails sent on Fridays have the highest click-through rate (CTR) and those sent on Mondays generate the most revenue, it’s important to experiment with different days and times to find what’s most effective for your hotel.

 By harnessing the power of marketing automation software, you can analyse your CTR and other metrics in order to help fine-tune the timing of your email campaigns.

 5. Use short and direct subject lines

 To make your emails more engaging, use short and direct subject lines with clear benefits, so customers are encouraged to open your email and find out what’s inside.
-Using a marketing automation tool you can easily test different subject lines with, and measure your open and click-through rates to compare how different marketing campaigns perform.
+Using a marketing automation tool you can easily test different subject lines and measure click-through rates to compare how different marketing campaigns perform.

 6. Utilise beautiful images in your emails

-People remember about 80% of what they see, and only 20% of what they hear so don’t be afraid to really draw their attention to stunning pictures of your hotel and destination.
-It will increase engagement and get them to focus on your content.
+Remember that users engage better with visuals.
+This still applies to emails, so don’t be afraid to really draw their attention to stunning pictures of your hotel and destination; it will most definitely increase engagement on your email content.